YiyuanLei/knowledge_share/paper-reading-notes/machine-learning/attention-is-all-you-need.md

 ## 🎯 Research Objective

-The paper introduces the transformer framework that uses attention mechanisms without CNN/RNN and achieves better performances, which use less cost to train, and better translation accuracy.
+The paper introduces the transformer framework that uses attention mechnisms without CNN/RNN and achieves better performances, which use less cost to train, and better transalation accuracy.

 ## 📚 Mathematical Foundation